lylath/Cooking---BCNTT/README.md

 The second section lists the resources of the API : the URL you can call.

 ### GET Request
-Let's have a closer look to the first line.
+Let's take a closer look to the first line.

 ```GET     /ingredient/get (com.isep.cooking.resources.IngredientResource)```